zohurul88/goevent/readme.md

 # go-event

-`go-event` is a flexible and easy-to-use event handling system for Go, designed to manage event subscriptions and dispatching with priority and asynchronous capabilities.
+`goevent` is a flexible and easy-to-use event handling system for Go, designed to manage event subscriptions and dispatching with priority and asynchronous capabilities.
 This package provides a structured way to handle various events, making it suitable for building event-driven applications.

 ## Features